Core Concepts¶

 Security Considerations¶

 For production use, avoid fixed seeds.
-The library uses Python's secrets
+The library uses Python's secrets module when no seed is specified.

 Data Quality Considerations¶